DecoraterBot-devs/DecoraterBot/README.md

 ## Future Updates

 The bot gets updated and tested regularly.
-Pushes release when features are stable.
+Pushes are released when features are stable.

 ## Configuration